 A huge one was my inability to let go of things that were way beyond my control.
-There were times throughout the year where I let the concern over things with business and the partnership buyout cloud over my day to day life.
+There were times throughout the year when I let the concern over things with business and the partnership buyout cloud over my day-to-day life.
 It resulted in me pausing lots of areas of my life until it was over.

-“NARRATOR (in Morgan Freeman voice): She thought it would be over any day.
+“NARRATOR (in Morgan Freeman's voice): She thought it would be over any day.
 She was very wrong.”

-I let my worry and ever-consuming partner issues cloud my judgement and habits.
+I let my worry and ever-consuming partner issues cloud my judgment and habits.
 I became reactive instead of proactive as I let my routines slide and bad habits spiral.
 Much like many of us did in quarantine, I drank alcohol more often than was normal for me.
-The ability to craft a delicious old fashioned from the comfort of your own home is both a blessing and a curse .
+The ability to craft a delicious old-fashioned from the comfort of your own home is both a blessing and a curse.